Paris police release rapper Lil Baby, hand him drug fine

 PARIS (AP) — Paris police released rapper Lil Baby from custody on Friday after fining him for having cannabis in his car, according to the city prosecutor’s office.
 He was stopped along with NBA star James Harden, who was frisked but not detained.

-Lil Baby’s arrest on Thursday along one of the French capital’s most upscale avenues shocked fans of both high-profile Americans, in town for Paris Fashion Week.
+Lil Baby’s arrest on Thursday along one of the French capital’s most upscale avenues shocked fans of both high-profile Americans, in town for Paris Fashion Week — and also resurfaced questions about racial profiling in France.

+After his release, the Grammy-nominated rapper from Atlanta posted on Instagram “I’m Good” and said that he was heading back to the U.S.

 The official said that Lil Baby, whose real name is Dominique Jones, initially refused to allow police to check the car.
 The situation was tense because the Americans didn’t understand what was happening.
 Uniformed officers then arrived and proceeded to search the car, finding 32 grams of cannabis, according to the official.